How to Record and Edit Your First Online CoursePlatform Review

 But if your clip is starting to get a lot of wrong sentences and long pauses, then you might want to discard it and start again.
 The recording will come out a lot better the second time around, and it will be a lot easier to edit too.

-Once you record a video clip of a couple of minutes or so, stop the recording and add the clip to the timeline.
+Once you record a video clip for a couple of minutes or so, stop the recording and add the clip to the timeline.
 You don't want to record more than a few minutes at a time because on rare occasions the recording can get lost.

 Between clips, gather your thoughts and think about what you are about to say next.
 Then hit record again, until you have covered the full lesson.